Belmokhtar burnishes jihadi credentials with Algeria attack

 "We know attacks like these take reconnaissance, target selection, training and manpower.
 It would be very high-risk," said Henry Wilkinson of the Risk Advisory Group consultancy.

-He said the attack would prompt counter-terrorism specialists to take Belmokhtar's group more seriously as an al Qaeda-type organization rather than a criminal syndicate:
+He said the attack would prompt counter-terrorism specialists to take Belmokhtar's group more seriously as an al Qaeda-type organisation rather than a criminal syndicate:

 "It suggests a much deeper long-term issue is at play."